 - Expenses related to any temporary or permanent disability

 What To Do After A Slip And Fall in Chicago

-If you were hurt in a slip and fall accident, get medical attention right away.
+If you were hurt in a slip and fall accident in Chicago, get medical attention right away.
 Next, to the extent you can, start gathering evidence about what happened.
 That could include:

 - Photo or video evidence of the hazardous condition, which could be corrected if you wait too long